 So read on for my guide to Copenhagen and all the best things to do here:

-Copenhagen is a very flat city, with a compact city centre making it a great to place to bike or just walk.
-From the main central square, everything is fairly easy navigable in each direction with more than 350km of bike lanes.
+Copenhagen is very flat , with a compact city centre making it a great to place to cycling in, or just walk.
+From the main central square, (City Hall Square), everything is fairly easy navigable in every direction with more than 350km of bike lanes.

-A number of companies in the city offer brilliant free walking tours, where you just have to tip your guide.
-For example, Copenhagen Free Walking Tours have a selection of tours, including a 3-hour Grand Tour leaving from the City Hall Steps at 11am.
+A number of companies in the city offer brilliant walking tours, where you just have to tip your guide.
+For example, this 2-hour city walking tour covers tons of the city.
+Alternatively, another idea is to get tickets for the city sightseeing bus tours.
+Buy tickets here.

 Do as the locals do, and enjoy a leisurely Sunday Brunch.
 There are heaps of hip places in the neighbourhood of Vesterbro, serving up healthy, well-prepared food.
 I particularly loved The Union Kitchen.
 Their brunch platter was to die for, as was their bowl of pulled pork (plus avocado, tomato, kale, poached egg and tortilla strips!)

 - Mad & Kaffe